martinsbash/claude-skills/README.md

 Custom AI skills and automation workflows built for Claude.

-These skills extend Claude's capabilities with specialized behaviors for prompt engineering, self-improvement, context management, and more.
-Each skill is a standalone `.md` file that can be loaded into Claude to activate the workflow.
+A small library of composable skills for Claude Code and Claude agents, focused on reliability, self-correction, and working productively across long sessions.
+Each skill is a self-contained Markdown file (SKILL.md) that Claude activates automatically when the conversation matches its triggers.
+Skills can be used individually or composed.
+They're designed to degrade gracefully when the agent is tired, distracted, or running under time pressure, which is to say, most of the time.

 ## Why these exist